Characters of the Marvel Cinematic Universe: A–L: Clown

 Clown (portrayed by Sonia Denis) is a pyrotechnics specialist and member of the Chicago street gang led by Parker Robbins.
 After discovering information about Rampage's death, she and her partners were fired for speaking out against Robbins.

-As of 2025, the character has appeared in one project: the Disney+ series Ironheart.
+As of 2026, the character has appeared in one project: the Disney+ series Ironheart.

 Curt Connors / Lizard

-As of 2025, alternate universe variants of Dr. Curt Connors, an Oscorp scientist who transformed into a large reptilian monster known as the Lizard while trying to regrow his missing arm, have appeared in two projects: the film Spider-Man: No Way Home (voiced by Rhys Ifans); and the Disney+ animated series Your Friendly Neighborhood Spider-Man, the latter of which introduced the original version of Carla Connors (voiced by Zehra Fazal).
-Ifans reprises his role from Marc Webb's film The Amazing Spider-Man (2012).
+As of 2026, alternate universe variants of Dr. Curt Connors, an Oscorp scientist who transformed into a large reptilian monster known as the Lizard while trying to regrow his missing arm, have appeared in two projects: the film Spider-Man: No Way Home (voiced by Rhys Ifans); and the Disney+ animated series Your Friendly Neighborhood Spider-Man, the latter of which introduced the original version of Carla Connors (voiced by Zehra Fazal).
+Ifans reprises his role from Marc Webb's The Amazing Spider-Man film series (2012–2014).

 Bastian Cooper / Muse

 Bastian Cooper (portrayed by Hunter Doohan), also known as Muse, is a masked serial killer in New York City who makes art with the blood of his victims.
-Cooper attended a book signing for Heather Glenn's book, Live Without Fear: A Guide to Confronting Trauma, at the Inkwell Gathering Space, telling Glenn that he was a fan of her work.
+Cooper attended a book signing for Heather Glenn’s book, Live Without Fear: A Guide to Confronting Trauma, at the Inkwell Gathering Space, telling Glenn that he was a fan of her work.
 Upon capturing Angela del Toro and starting to drain her of blood, he is confronted by Daredevil, defeated, and escapes.
 He attends Glenn's session, where he reveals his true identity as Muse.
-In a battle again with Daredevil and before the arrival of the Anti-Vigilante Task Force (AVTF), Muse is killed by Glenn.
+In a battle again with Daredevil and before the arrival of the Anti-Vigilante Task Force (AVTF), Muse is killed by Glenn, who later comes to see him as a hallucination.

-As of 2025, the character has appeared in one project: the Disney+ series Daredevil: Born Again.
+As of 2026, the character has appeared in one project: the Disney+ series Daredevil: Born Again.